Saudis soften oil stance on Iran but OPEC deal still elusive

 Falih said on Tuesday he saw no need for significant output cuts as the market was rebalancing itself.
 He added that Saudi Arabia was investing in additional spare capacity and could withstand the current trend in oil prices.

-(Additional reporting by Patrick Markey and Lamine Chikhi; Writing by Dmitry Zhdannikov; Editing by Dale Hudson)
+(Additional reporting by Vladimir Soldatkin, Patrick Markey and Lamine Chikhi in Algiers, Andrew Torchia in Dubai; Writing by Dmitry Zhdannikov; Editing by Dale Hudson)